CORMO-RAN: Lossless Migration of xApps in O-RAN: Problem Formulation

 \subsection{Formulating the Problem}

 We can now formulate the joint Server Activation and Lossless stateful xApp migration (\problem) problem:

 where $E_s(\cdot)$ is defined in~\eqref{work06:eq:energy_server}, $\chi{\in}\{\mathrm{CPU}, \mathrm{MEM}, \mathrm{DISK}\}$, and $\tau{\in}\{\sdl, \smmr, \smmd\}$.
 Constraint~\eqref{work06:eq:con2} ensures that we migrate only active xApps, and that we allocate all required xApps (those in the virtual server and those already deployed).
 Constraints~\eqref{work06:eq:con3} and~\eqref{work06:eq:con4} ensure that no xApps remain on the virtual server.
 Constraint~\eqref{work06:eq:con5} imposes that xApps are instantiated on active servers only.
 Constraints~\eqref{work06:eq:con6} and~\eqref{work06:eq:con6_bis} ensure that we migrate xApps only from active servers and we shut down inactive servers, where $M$ is any large number such that $M{>}\sum_{k\in\apps}\sum_{s\in\servers}\sum_{s'\in\servers} x_{k,s,s'}$.
 Constraint~\eqref{work06:eq:con7} enforces resource constraints on each server.
 Constraint~\eqref{work06:eq:con9} makes sure that we shut down only servers that can be turned off (i.e., with $\alpha_s{=}1$).
 Constraint~\eqref{work06:eq:con8} imposes that the downtime due to xApps being migrated to $s$ for any migration strategy $\tau$ is below a tolerable threshold $T^{\mathrm{max}}_{D_k}$.
-Finally, Constraints~\eqref{work06:eq:con10} and~\eqref{work06:eq:con11} enforce \gls{sdl} feasibility.
+Finally, Constraints~\eqref{work06:eq:con10} and~\eqref{work06:eq:con11} enforce \gls{sdl} feasibility with respect to an arbitrary near-RT RIC control loop deadline $T^{\mathrm{max}}_{\mathrm{DF}}$, chosen, for instance, to ensure service continuity of the xApp with the tightest timing constraints.

 \begin{theorem} Problem \eqref{work06:eq:problem} is NP-hard. \end{theorem}

 \begin{proof} The~\eqref{work06:eq:problem} problem is a mixed integer quadratic programming (MIQP) problem as it involves both binary ($\boldsymbol{\mu}$) and integer ($\mathbf{x}$) variables.
 It is well-known that the general decision version of MIQPs is NP-complete~\cite{pia2017mixed}.
 Being Problem \eqref{work06:eq:problem} a MIQP, we can build a polynomial-time reduction to the general formulation of MIQP in \cite{pia2017mixed}, which proves that Problem \eqref{work06:eq:problem} is NP-hard by reduction. \end{proof}